Kaushal1011/help-more/Devfolio.md

 ## The problem it solves

 Doing community work is a great way to give back to others.
-People across the world are always doing community work such as cleaning parks, helping the elderly in their freetime.
+People across the world are always doing community work such as cleaning parks, helping the elderly in their free time.
 However many people are still hesitant to do community work.
 Also, there are many people who want to help the community by listing tasks, but they do not find a proper platform.
-Some are not motivated enough to help others/community.
-Also, we have seen that there are philanthropists who care about community and donate for the welfare of the community, but that donation is not always used in a proper way.
+Some are not motivated enough to help others/the community.
+Also, we have seen that there are philanthropists who care about the community and donate for the welfare of the community, but that donation is not always used in a proper way.

 Help more solve all these issues.
 It’s a platform where users can add community tasks, perform tasks, and ask for help.
-To motivate the user, we have a reward system i.e. after completing tasks, users can claim aDai tokens as reward.
+To motivate the user, we have a reward system i.e. after completing tasks, users can claim aDai tokens as a reward.
 Philanthropists can donate aDai tokens.
 After a minimum of 4-5 months, they can claim back all their funds if they want.
 So you might wonder, how we will get money to reward?
 Using Aave, we are creating a lending pool where we get cumulative interest every hour.
 For example, if someone donates 5000 aDai tokens, then after 4-5 months we may have 5500 aDai tokens (interest varies every hour as per blockchain market).

 We have three main stakeholders which can do the activities :